Growth and Geometry Split in Light of the DES-Y3 Survey: Data and Analysis Method

 \subsection{Priors and External Data}

 The split between growth and geometry information is not unique.
 Within our choices, we select external probes so that DES-Y3 is the only constraining data set on growth parameters besides the boundaries of validity of the Euclid Emulator.
 We don't present DES-only chains as in~\cite{DES:2020iqt}, since they have shown that DES needs to be combined with external data to provide useful constraining power on the difference between geometry and growth parameters.
 We combine DES with external data described below: \\ \\ \textbf{CMBP}: Planck 2018 low-$\ell$ EE polarization data ($\ell$ < 30) in combination with the high-$\ell$ TTTEEE spectra truncated right after the first peak ($35<\ell<396$).
 Our choice removes late-time Integrated Sachs Wolfe information.
 It also removes CMB lensing effects as the CMB lensing-induced smoothing on the temperature power spectrum only affects constraints on cosmological parameters when including higher acoustic peaks.
 We find this prior complementary to the compressed CMB likelihood adopted~\cite{DES:2020iqt}.
 Our CMB choices are slightly more conservative on $n_{\mathrm{s}}$ and $\Omega_\mathrm{b} h^2$, but they do constrain the early-Universe inflationary amplitude $A_\mathrm{s}$. \\ \\ \textbf{SNIa}: Pantheon Type Ia supernovae sample~\cite{Pan-STARRS1:2017jku}.
 Type Ia supernovae are a constraint on geometry parameters only; their likelihood does not require knowledge of the large-scale structure.
-There are, however, lensing magnification effects on the Hubble diagram~\cite{Wang:2004ax,Zhai:2019sgi,Zhai:2020axw} and growth effects on SNIa peculiar velocity distribution~\cite{Castro:2015rrx,Garcia:2020qah} that will need to be taken into account in future Stage IV surveys; for now, we disregard modeling these growth effects. \\ \\ \textbf{BBN}: We use derived constraint on baryon density from astrophysical probe: $100 \Omega_\mathrm{b}h^2 = 2.208\pm0.052$~\cite{DES:2017txv}. \\ \\ \textbf{BAO}: We use Baryon Acoustic Oscillation data from the SDSS DR7 main galaxy sample \cite{Ross:2014qpa} in combination with the 6dF galaxy survey \cite{beutler20116df} at $z_{\text{eff}} = 0.15$ and $z_{\text{eff}} = 0.106$ respectively, and the SDSS BOSS DR12 low-z and CMASS combined galaxy samples at $z = 0.38, 0.51, 0.61$ \cite{BOSS:2016wmc}.
+There are, however, lensing magnification effects on the Hubble diagram~\cite{Wang:2004ax,Zhai:2019sgi,Zhai:2020axw} and growth effects on SNIa peculiar velocity distribution~\cite{Castro:2015rrx,Garcia:2020qah} that will need to be taken into account in future Stage IV surveys; for now, we disregard modeling these growth effects.
+Note that we do not use the local measurement as the prior on $H_0$ is strongly in tension with other geometry probes~\cite{sh0es21}. \\ \\ \textbf{BBN}: We use derived constraint on baryon density from astrophysical probe: $100 \Omega_\mathrm{b}h^2 = 2.208\pm0.052$~\cite{DES:2017txv}. \\ \\ \textbf{BAO}: We use Baryon Acoustic Oscillation data from the SDSS DR7 main galaxy sample \cite{Ross:2014qpa} in combination with the 6dF galaxy survey \cite{beutler20116df} at $z_{\text{eff}} = 0.15$ and $z_{\text{eff}} = 0.106$ respectively, and the SDSS BOSS DR12 low-z and CMASS combined galaxy samples at $z = 0.38, 0.51, 0.61$ \cite{BOSS:2016wmc}.
 These constraints come from comparing the observed scale of the BAO feature and the sound horizon.
 As a distance measurement of the late universe, we consider BAO to be pure geometry information.